 I served the Chicken Milano with rotini, steamed green beans, a crusty homemade French baguette and chilled Chardonnay.
 It was truly a restaurant quality meal.
 Yum!

 I hope you liked this recipe for Chicken Milano much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!